neurospin/pypreprocess/README.rst

 Use-case Examples
 =================
-We have written some examplary scripts for preprocessing some popular datasets.rudeboi
+We have written some examplary scripts for preprocessing some popular datasets.

 SPM auditory (single-subject)